lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Output:

-  mldsaKey  The ML-DSA public key, which is bytes.
+  mldsaPK  The ML-DSA public key, which is bytes.

-  tradKey   The traditional public key in the appropriate
+  tradPK   The traditional public key in the appropriate
-            encoding for the underlying component algorithm.
+           bytes-like encoding for the underlying component algorithm.

 Deserialization Process:

   1. Parse each constituent encoded public key.
        The length of the mldsaKey is known based on the size of